 Regardless of what exact technique you’ll use, always disinfect the injection site with alcohol beforehand.
 Use alcohol swabs to wipe the injection area, and let the skin dry again before injecting to avoid unnecessary stinging from the alcohol.
-If it’s your first time, it can be uneasy or even scary, but we’ll promise you’ll get used to it and also become good at it.
+If it’s your first time, it can be uneasy or even scary, but over time you’ll get used to it and even become an expert!

-However, the most direct way to reduce any pain is to reduce the amount of movement the needle makes; make sure the needle goes straight in, without any detours!
-Before you inject, pull the plunger a little bit to see if any blood comes out.
+However, the most direct way to reduce any pain is to reduce the amount of movement the needle makes.
+Make sure the needle goes straight in, without any detours!
+Before you inject, pull the plunger a little bit to see if any blood comes out (this is called aspirating).
 If there is no blood, proceed with the injection.
 If some blood does come into the syringe, pull the needle out, replace it, and try again.
 Don't worry!
 Practice makes perfect.

-How much testosterone to inject is also subject to each person.
-The more you inject each time, the less often you have to do it.
-On the other hand, the bigger the volume of the injection, the more pain it will cause.
-It also much depends on the type of testosterone you administer, as it could be long-acting T, which doesn't need to be taken as often.
-Keep in mind; testosterone therapy is individually tailored, and therefore you should always discuss the volume of your injections with your physician.
+The injection volume depends on the person and their prescription.
+If you choose to inject more testosterone every time, the less often you have to do it.
+On the other hand, injecting more testosterone at once can also lead to more discomfort.
+It also depends heavily on the type of testosterone you administer.
+Keep in mind that hormone replacement therapy is individually tailored, and therefore you should always discuss the volume and frequency of your injections with your physician.

-After the injection, first, safely dispose of the needle.
+After the injection, safely dispose of the needle and syringe.
 From there, there are a couple of things you can do to minimize discomfort.
-First, apply a gel with arnica as the ingredient.
+You can apply a gel with arnica as the ingredient.
 Arnica is a herb that is known to reduce swelling.
-Subsequently, put some ice on the injection site.
-Make sure not to put the ice directly on your skin, but put a towel or a cloth around the ice.
+You can put some ice on the injection site.
+Make sure not to put the ice directly on your skin!
+We suggest wrapping a towel or a cloth around the ice.
 Additionally, you can massage the injection site, but this also comes down to personal preference.
-Try what works best for you.
+Try and see what works best for you.

-Some pain or discomfort after injection can happen, usually within a day or so, but we hope that a combination of the above tips and tricks will help you (or someone you love) to reduce or even eliminate the discomfort that comes with testosterone injections.
-Find out what works best for you and be patient; it will get better over time, and the results are more than worth it!
+Some pain or discomfort after injection can happen, usually within a day or so, but we hope that a combination of the above tips and tricks will help you (or someone you know) reduce or even eliminate the discomfort that comes with testosterone injections.
+Find out what works best for you and be patient; it will get better over time, and the results are worth it!

-Check also the video below from Sam Collins to see how to inject your T shot
+Check out the video below from Sam Collins to see how to inject your T shot